roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 We can now go to  `<ColorPicker>` and work with the array, but there's a better way to check things like props and state - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

-Just like how Chrome's DevTools are invaluable when it comes to troubleshooting the DOM, so is React's Developer Tools when it comes to troubleshooting a React app!
+Just like how Chrome's DevTools are invaluable when it comes to troubleshooting the DOM, so are React's Developer Tools when it comes to troubleshooting a React app!

 With the Chrome extension installed you will now see a **React** tab in Chrome's DevTools!